 This type of risk prevails almost in all debt market securities.
 The interest rates of debt instruments continuously fluctuate in the open markets.
 There are times when there is a high-interest rate in the market, but the investor has invested for a lower fixed interest rate.
 In such a situation, the investors lose on to higher interest rates and get only the fixed interest rate.

 Settlement Risk and Liquidity Risk

 Liquidity Risk acts as an area of concern in the case of debt securities.
 Sometimes premature withdrawals are not an easy task to conduct.
-Premature withdrawals not always provide ideal returns on their investments
+Premature withdrawals do not always provide ideal returns on their investments.

 Advantages of Debt Market